studio24/laravel-package-template/README.md

 - `CHANGELOG.md` - A list of notable changes, the contents of this file are automated by automated releases
 - `CODE_OF_CONDUCT.md` - Contributor's code of conduct
 - `composer.json` - Composer PHP package dependencies
-- `configure.php` - Package configuration script, this file is deleted once run
+- `configure.php` - Package configuration script, this file is deleted after configure.php is run
 - `CONTRIBUTING.md` - Guide to contributing
 - `LICENSE.md` - License information
 - `phpstan.neon` - [PHPStan](https://phpstan.org/) configuration
 - `phpunit.xml.dist` - [PHPUnit](https://phpunit.de/) configuration
 - `README.md` - This README file, this file is deleted once configure.php is run
-- `README_DEFAULT.md` - The default README file for your new package
+- `README_DEFAULT.md` - The default README file for your new package, this file is copied to README.md after configure.php is run
 - `SECURITY.md` - Security policy for this package

 ## License